towersvault/shinpokered/README.md

   - 1 cry for a normal payout on the next pull
   - 2 cries to signal the possibility of all 7s/bars on the next pull
   - 3 cries to signal that super payout mode had been entered
-- Pkmn with levels > 100 give 255 stat exp for each stat
+- Pkmn with levels > level cap give 255 stat exp for each stat
-- Pkmn with levels > 100 have 255 base exp yield
+- Pkmn with levels > level cap have 255 base exp yield
-- If a level 100 chansey is first in your roster:
+- If a chansey >= level 100 is first in your roster:
   - Shiny wild random encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
 - You can now battle missingno on the infamous cinnabar shoreline